 The TEPP is a bi-county plan that is to be used by VCTC/SBCAG, Ventura County Sheriff's Office of Emergency Services (OES)/Santa Barbara County Office of Emergency Management (OEM) and transit agencies for incidents that may need transportation services support beyond normal operations and services.
+This plan helps VCTC, SBCAG and the transit operators prepare for emergencies.
 VCTC/SBCAG can use this plan as a guidance document for VCTC/SBCAG emergency response when coordinating with county departments, County/OA EOC, cities, and transit providers.
-County OES/OEM may use this plan including the transit inventory and contact information to coordinate transit resources to support County/OA EOC response.
+County OES/OEM may use this plan including the transit inventory and contact information to coordinate transit resources to support

+County/OA EOC response.
 Cities may use this plan to request additional transit resources.
 Transit agencies in both counties can use the concepts and procedures identified in the TEPP to assist them with providing and/or acquiring additional resources during emergencies or disasters that may impact the provision of transportation services.